jusinucsd26/cse15l-lab-reports/lab-report-5-week-10.md

 ## **<u>Finding Tests with Different Results</u>**

-1. Make a copy of the test files folder into my repository root directory.
+- First, I made a copy of the test files folder from the Lab Repo into my repository root directory.

 ![test-files-transfer](Screenshots/test-files-transfer.png)

-2. Next, I copied over the getLinks methods from the Lab implementation into my MarkdownParseLab.java file and renamed the methods so they don't conflict with our implementation of the getLinks methods.
+- Next, I copied over the getLinks methods from the Lab implementation into my MarkdownParseLab.java file and renamed the methods so they don't conflict with our implementation of the getLinks methods.

 ![getLinksFiles](Screenshots/getLinksFiles.png)

 ![getLinksString](Screenshots/getLinksString.png)

-3. Next, I updated the code in the main method of MarkdownParseLcab.java to run the getLinks methods for the test-files folder and then printed out the test results that were not equal (different results).
+- Next, I updated the code in the main method of MarkdownParseLcab.java to run the getLinks methods for the test-files folder and then printed out the test results that were not equal (different results).

 ![mainMethod](Screenshots/mainMethod.png)

-4. Finally, I ran
+- Finally, I ran

 ```
 Javac MarkdownParseLcab.java